Top 5 Scam Threats Seniors Should Watch For in 2026

 2. Cryptocurrency and Investment Fraud Evolution

-Investment scams already cost seniors $1.8 billion in recent years, and 2026 will see these schemes become more elaborate.
+Investment fraud is now the single costliest scam category for seniors: in 2025 it cost Americans 60 and older $3.519 billion across 16,926 complaints, roughly 45% of all elder-fraud losses (FBI IC3, 2025).
+Expect these schemes to become even more elaborate in 2026.
 Criminals are creating increasingly convincing fake investment platforms, complete with professional-looking apps and fake customer service representatives.

 Warning Signs